moosetechnology/moose-wiki/Developers/predefinedEntities.md

 Property traits model composable properties that source code entities may possess.
 Some examples are `FamixTNamedEntity` (entities that have a name), `FamixTTypedEntity` (entities that are statically typed), or a number of entities modeling ownership: `FamixTWithGlobalVariables` (entities that can own `FamixTGlobalVariables`), `FamixTWithFunctions` (entities that can own `FamixTFunctions`), ...

-There are 46 *property traits* currently in FamixNG including 38 traits modeling ownership of various possible kind of entities (`FamixTWith...`).
+There are 46 *property traits* currently in FamixNG including 38 traits modeling ownership of various possible kinds of entities (`FamixTWith...`).

 ## Terminal Traits